alo9507/JustKeepClicking/content/blog/whats-your-ttr-equation/index.md

 Upskilling is a kind of refactoring of the mind that yields new, previously unnoticed opportunities in development.

-Assuming even the slightest modicum of motivation to improve is present, I believe the degree of developer growth is proportional to the quantity and diversity of upskilling opportunitites presented to developers during a project.
+Assuming even the slightest modicum of motivation to improve is present, I believe the degree of developer growth is proportional to the quantity and diversity of upskilling opportunities presented to developers during a project.

 Let's add Upskilling during Project to Skill Weighting to reflect the increase in skill programmers ought to undergo on a well managed project: